torvalds/linux/Documentation/networking/af_xdp.rst

        return XDP_PASS;
    }

-A simple but not so performance ring dequeue and enqueue could look like this:
+A simple but yest so performance ring dequeue and enqueue could look like this:

 .. code-block:: c